Covid Safety Plan – Participant/Operational Guidelines

 • work in any setting where cases of COVID 19 (Coronavirus) have been diagnosed or an outbreak declared.
 REMINDER: All participants are to continue to abide by governing body and local government rules regarding any current COVID restrictions in place.
 Selected reminders about modification in Phase 3

-• Verbal symptom screening will be performed at check in and then parents are required to self assess on the return the field for every session to ensure players are symptom free.
-We will also question players as well on their return to the field.
+• Verbal symptom screening will be performed at check in and then parents are required to self assess on the return the field for every session to ensure players are symptom free (if they leave premises or go to home with parents at night.

 • Players are required to have their own pocket size personal hand sanitizer with them at all events.
 Hand sanitizing will take place after every break in the action.
-We as a staff will also have sanitizer spray bottles and continually spray players hands throughout the day.
+We will also have hand sanitizer available in the arena as well.

 o Hydration and water stations – Let’s not forget that the likeliness of dehydrating is high in the summer heat of the Okanagan.
 Players/Parents, make sure you come to camp hydrated and bring a Water Bottle with you.
-We will take a number of water breaks through the sessions and designate a coach at each water station who will be wearing a glove and pushing the water dispense button while the player holds their bottle under the spout.
-Players will not be allowed to participate without a water bottle and disinfectant.
+We will take a number of water breaks through the sessions and designate a coach at each water station to ensure proper dispensing of water into containers.
+Players will not be allowed to participate without a water bottle.

 See the viaSport Guidelines for all the requirements of this phase.